LoginVSI/PSLoginEnterprise/README.md

 }
 ```

+View the results (in the $Result variable).
 If you are configured properly, you should see:

 ```powershell
 PS C:\Users\username> $Result